tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 they do not make changes to the validator set that cause it to exceed this limit.

-Additionally, applications must ensure that a single set of updates does not contain any duplicates &mdash;
-a given public key can only appear once within a given update.
+Applications must ensure that a single set of validator updates does not contain duplicates, i.e. a given public key can only appear once within a given update.
 If an update includes duplicates, the block execution will fail irrecoverably.